Nursing Care For Transgender Patients

 Ask yourself how you could reward that courage with an open and nonjudgmental attitude.

 Act like you’ve been here before, even if you haven’t.
-Make the patient believe this is an everyday occurrence for you.
-Nothing to be ashamed about.
+Make the patient believe this is an everyday occurrence for you and nothing to be ashamed about.

 We go more in-depth in a recent article about caring for LGBTQ individuals.
 But first and foremost, remember that: